Introduction

 You're Going to Love Syracuse

 With a population of 145,170, Syracuse is a must-see destination in New York State, United States.
 It is among the most popular tourist destinations in the country.
-Syracuse deserves at least 2 full days for you to see its main sights.
+We recommend you stay at least 3 days in order to fully appreciate everything Syracuse has to offer.

 Article